payu-org/payu/docs/source/config.rst

       User-defined command to be called after model archival, but prior to any postprocessing operations, such as ``payu collate``.

+   ``error``
+      User-defined command to be called if model does not run correctly and returns an error code.
+Useful for automatic error postmortem.

 ``postscript``
    This is an older, less user-friendly, method to submit a script after ``payu collate`` has completed.
 Unlike the ``userscripts``, it does not support